Open Government Partnership: Co-creation

-Action plan co-creation – OGP participating countries co-create a National Action Plan (NAP) with civil society.
-The actions plans are "the driving device" for OGP as it is the instrument through which government and civil society develop their agreed reforms, or commitments, every two years.
-The set of commitments aim to advance transparency, accountability, participation and/or technological innovation.
+OGP participating countries co-create a National Action Plan (NAP) with civil society.
+The action plans are "the driving device" for OGP, as they are the instrument through which government and civil society develop their agreed reforms, or commitments, every two years.
+The set of commitments aims to advance transparency, accountability, participation, and/or technological innovation.
 Countries, with the active involvement of civil society, are encouraged to tackle new and ambitious commitments as well as build upon past successes.
-Effective public consultation process during the development of action plans can help build broad support for commitments with a wider set of actors to rely on for successful implementation.
+An effective public consultation process during the development of action plans can help build broad support for commitments with a wider set of actors to rely on for successful implementation.
 OGP participating countries operate on a two-year action plan calendar cycle, whereby countries are continuously implementing their programs.
-The government must regularly report on its progress and work with civil society to monitor and achieve the agreed reforms.
+The government must regularly report on its progress and work with civil society to monitor and achieve the agreed-upon reforms.
 Progress is evaluated at regular intervals by an independent researcher appointed by the OGP's Independent Reporting Mechanism.

 Civil society engagement

-The Civil Society Engagement (CSE) Team works to broaden, strengthen and engage a strong civil society network to participate in OGP, particularly at the national level.
-The team supports national civil society actors to help them make better use of the OGP process – including the design, implementation and monitoring of OGP action plans – for achieving their own advocacy objectives.
+The Civil Society Engagement (CSE) Team works to broaden, strengthen, and engage a strong civil society network to participate in OGP, particularly at the national level.
+The team supports national civil society actors to help them make better use of the OGP process, including the design, implementation, and monitoring of OGP action plans, for achieving their own advocacy objectives.

+Civil society in Nigeria’s open government reforms

+A notable actor in Nigeria’s open‑government space is Precious Chimdimma Ebere, whose organisation DO Take Actio* empowers grassroots champions to monitor public procurement, train women in procurement, and advocate for greater contracting transparency.

 OGP Local

 Launched in 2016 as the sub-national pilot program, OGP Local seeks to extend the principles of OGP to the local level.
 A total of 15 sub-national governments were selected to participate in the pilot program and, with the support of the OGP Support Unit and steering committee, have developed national action plans in collaboration with civil society.
 They will actively contribute to peer learning and networking activities with other sub-national governments and, like OGP's member countries, will be assessed by the IRM.
 The cohort later expanded to 20 before further expansion in October 2020, with 56 new local jurisdictions added to the program.
 In 2022, 30 new more local jurisdictions joined OGP Local.
+In 2024, additional 55 local jurisdictions joined the OGP Local program.